t2tech-corp/IE7374/project-root/README.md

 Average Word-Level Diversity: 0.4958

-An average perplexity of 30.97 indicates that the fine-tuned GPT-Neo model is generating well-formed and statistically plausible English sentences.
-This is a positive outcome for the fundamental language modeling aspect.
+An average word-level diversity of 0.4958 is a moderate score.
+It would suggest that while the model avoids repeating phrases, it might still repeat individual words more often than desired for highly lexically rich poetry, indicating an area for potential improvement in vocabulary variety.

 **Phrase-Level Diversity**
 Quantifies how many unique n-grams appear in the generated texts, relative to the total number of n-grams produced.
 It’s a simple diversity measure.